 To successfully fit 35” tires on a Ram Dually requires a minimum lift of 2” upfront combined with well-engineered hub-centric 1/2” steel spacers between the duals, running 35×12.5 tires.

 The above setup will offer sufficient clearance to prevent rubbing and scrubbing at full lock.
 Always make sure you opt for high-grade quality steel spacers and not cheap aluminum versions.
 Make sure you fit a 1/2″ spacer on the rear to prevent the tire chaffing on the rear leaf packs, which could cause premature wear and damage.

 When doing any big tire upgrade, there’s always the inexpensive method and then there’s the other method.
-With this being said, there are many Dually owners who’ve opted for spacers instead of fitting an aftermarket rim without any hassles at all.
+That said, there are many Dual owners who’ve opted for spacers instead of fitting an aftermarket rim without any hassles at all.

 Certain tire brands have bigger side lugs which can result in more rubbing, so your tire choice plays a major role.
 Toyo tires are known to be a good option since they fit well without rubbing.
 A truck with an empty tub can be very jittery and bouncy, so many owners deflate the rear tires for a more comfortable ride.
 However, if your tires are too wide, once you deflate them they have a higher risk of rubbing.

 The best option without running spacers is a set of 255/80/17s, as long as you keep the tires inflated.
 35×12.5s tires will fit perfectly provided you have the correct spacers between the duals.

 Modifications to Prevent Rubbing when Running 35” Tires